xeolabs/xeolabs.github.com/_posts/2018-03-24-biodigital-human.md

 ### Human Content Pipeline Origins

-Using my earlier open source [SceneJS asset server experiments](https://github.com/xeolabs/scenejs-asset-server), [Brandon Smith](https://twitter.com/phaeta) and I began by parsing a COLLADA model of the human skeletal system into a JSON-based SceneJS scene representation.
+[Brandon Smith](https://twitter.com/phaeta) began by exporting a human skeletal system model to COLLADA, which I then loaded into
+SceneJS using one of my earlier open source [SceneJS asset server](https://github.com/xeolabs/scenejs-asset-server) experiments.
 The scene rendered at a promising rate of around ~20FPS, so we took a gamble on WebGL and thus the BioDigital flagship app was born.
 <br><br>
 Our biggest challenge was getting the platform to work reliably across the various operating systems, browsers and GPUs, and so the next few years involved navigating patchy GPU support and a lot of "Aw Snap".
 We owe a lot to the work of